pikinder/unupervised-bci/README.md

  2. (Work in progress) Learning from Label Proportions based decoding.
  3. (Work in progress) A supervised baseline using shrinkage LDA.

+## Usage
+ 1. Download and preprocess the data by running __setup.sh__
+ 2. run an _experiment*.py_ script, the different scripts are documented below.

+## Experiments
+### experiment_amuse_batch.py
+This experiment loads the online data from a single subject.
+It gives the unsupervised classifier access to all data (without labels) and performs several update iterations, in each iteration the selection accuracy and single trial accuracy are printed.
+This script does not always converge to a good solution and a restart might be required.
+Tricks to address this issue are discussed in [1].

 ## Datasets
 The repository contains code to download (and if needed pre-process) the following datasets.
  * AMUSE dataset: Auditory 6 class ERP based BCI.
 The dataset belongs to Schreuder et al [3].
 This dataset can only be used with an EM decoder.
  * (work in progress) Learning from Label Proportions BCI.
 This is the data from our LLP-BCI experiments belonging to Hübner et al [4].
 It can be used with an LLP decoder and an EM decoder.

-## Usage
- 1. Download and preprocess the data by running __setup.sh__
- 2. run an _experiment*.py_ script

-## Experiments
-### experiment_amuse_batch.py
-This experiment loads the online data from a single subject.
-It gives the unsupervised classifier access to all data (without labels) and performs several update iterations, in each iteration the selection accuracy and single trial accuracy are printed.
-This script does not always converge to a good solution and a restart might be required.
-Tricks to address this issue are discussed in [1].
+ Please cite the respective papers when these datasets are used.

 ## Code was tested using:
  * python 2.7.12
  * sklearn 0.18.1